run-ai/docs/docs/developer/inference/submit-via-yaml.md

         gpu-fraction: "0.5"
 ```

-Jobs with NVIDIA MPS require a change in the above YAML.
+Workloads with NVIDIA MPS require a change in the above YAML.

 ``` yaml
 spec: